Alphafofana/queueify/README.md

 ### **Setup Firebase project:**
 1. Create a Firebase project using the [Firebase Developer Console](https://console.firebase.google.com).
 2. Enable Billing on your Firebase project by switching to the **Blaze** plan, this is currently needed to be able to perform HTTP requests to external services from a Cloud Function.
 See the [pricing](https://firebase.google.com/pricing/) page for more details.
-3. Click "Add app" in the firebase console and add the firebase config credentials to your local environment variables
+3. Click "Add app" in the Firebase console and add the Firebase config credentials to your local environment variables

 **Create and add a service account to your project:**
-1. In "Settings" in the firebase console, go to "Service accounts" and create a new service account.
+1. In "Settings" in the Firebase console, go to "Service accounts" and create a new service account.
 You can read more about service accounts here: [Server SDK setup instructions](https://firebase.google.com/docs/server/setup#add_firebase_to_your_app).
 2. Save the private key as "./functions/service-account-dev.json".

 **Create and setup Spotify app:**